 I don’t know about you, but leaving $45,000 on the table and six months of COBRA makes me sick.
 Firms care deeply about their reputation.
 They don’t want you bad mouthing them to friends or heaven forbid write a negative blog post or editorial in the NY Times talking about how they screwed you over.
 A reputation takes forever to build, and a nanosecond to destroy.

 Why do you think corporations have huge legal teams and human resources departments?
 Yes, your company wants to keep you happy.
 But don’t be naive.
 The main reason is so they can protect themselves from you!

 Note: Getting laid off in the 4th quarter is particularly difficult for anybody who depends on a job to survive.
 Firms have generally spent their budget and are finalizing compensation plans.
 The majority of firms will hold off on hiring until the Spring as a result, making negotiating a severance package, no matter how small, vital to hold you over.

-Updated for 2017 and beyond.
 Know the rules.
-And if you want to learn everything there is to know about severance negotiations and giving yourself a long financial runway to do something else, you can buy my newly updated book: How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye
+If you want to learn everything there is to know about severance negotiations and giving yourself a long financial runway to do something else, you can buy my newly updated book for 2020: How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye